 How Are Solar Panels Made?

 The solar panel manufacturing process starts with the creation of silicon cells.
-This process includes melting the silicon and them mixing it with other supporting elements.
-Then different sheets are cut to turn them into component cells.
+This process includes melting the silicon and mixing it with other supporting elements.
+Then, different sheets are cut to turn them into component cells.

 The process involves mass production as well as laser cutting.
 These finished cells are protected using a layer of plastic or glass.

-After creating the solar cells, they are connected at the right configuration, shape, and size.
-For doing this, these are soldered to the solar panel’s base.
-This base is made from a conductive metal, which is essential for electricity production.
+After creating the solar cells, they are connected in the right configuration, shape, and size.
+To do this, these are soldered to the solar panel’s base.
+This base is made from a conductive metal essential for electricity production.

 The next step is to connect the system to a polymer frame.
 This holds the system and insulates all the electrical components.
 It covers all the components using a protective glass layer.
 The final step involves boxing all the panels and sending them to the installers.